 While it's a great idea to have goals and potential outcomes in mind, don't limit yourself only to those at the event.
 A certain plan will allow you to stay focused, but be open to an unexpected turn of events - whether it means connecting with someone you didn't expect, acquiring new business ventures, or simply making new friends.

 ● If the opportunity allows it, make sure to take full advantage of your setting - sometimes it might be possible to briefly talk to some of the speakers, thought leaders, or influencers.

 ● Exchange knowledge and experience with industry colleagues.
 Recruitment, in particular, is a collaborative effort so learning from each other and supporting each other's efforts can go a long way.

 ● Don't limit your interactions only to people that you intended to communicate with.
 Considering that industry networking events often attract a similar crowd, this is a great opportunity to also make connections that might not directly benefit you, but the more people you connect with, the greater chances you have for unforeseen future opportunities.
-Reports from surveys indicate that nearly 100% of people admit that face-to-face interactions are essential for future business ventures.
+Reports from surveys indicate that around 95% of people say that face-to-face interactions are essential for future business ventures.

 Most skills need to be perfected no matter how expert your knowledge is.
 Especially when it comes to things like public speaking and networking - even people who do it on a daily basis practice all the time.
 What seems effortless isn't something you're born with - it really is all about practising and perfecting.